PavanRangani/docs/docs/prd/gifting/gifting.md

 ## Add Gift

 - Only Individual or Joint can give gift.
+- `Fair Market Value` is grater than `Gift Tax Value` otherwise system show error message like `Should be <= Fair Market Value`.
+- Gift can not add when `Gift Tax Value` and `Fair Market Value` are 0.
+- When `GST Exempt` is true, `Grant date` is always grater than or equal to `01/01/1985` otherwise system show an error message.
+  - Error Message : //TODO
+- When `GST Exempt` is false, `Grant Date` is always granter than or equal to `01/01/1980` otherwise system show an error message.
+  - Error Message : //TODO
 - Gift can be given to Individual, Joint and Trust of any family.

 ### Gift from/to Individuals